This BLOG On VA Loans Colorado With Higher Loan Limits And No Overlays Was PUBLISHED On May 27th, 2020

 - $350,000 * 25% = $87,500

-In the above example the veteran has a guaranty or the lesser of 25% of the county loan limit or 25% of the loan amount.
+In the above example, the veteran has a guaranty or the lesser of 25% of the county loan limit or 25% of the loan amount.
 As seen above the VA will guaranty 25% of the loan amount or $87,500.
 Since $87,500 is less than the maximum of $113,275 (county limit), a down payment should not be necessary.
+However, this no longer holds true because there is no maximum loan limits on VA loans.

 - Assuming you have full entitlement ($36,000) and you want to buy a home for $679,650